ryaankara/Future-Value-of-Investment/README.md

 Finally, the program will display the final savings value that the user would have accumulated.

-For your reference, the savings amount is calculated by A = P(1 + r)^y whereby "A" represents the final amount, "P" represents initial or principle deposit, "r" represents the interest rate, and "y" symbolizes the number of years.
+For your reference, the savings amount is calculated using the equation A = P(1 + r)^y whereby "A" represents the final amount, "P" represents initial or principle deposit, "r" represents the interest rate, and "y" symbolizes the number of years.

 I learned the basics of python with the following tutorial video https://www.youtube.com/watch?v=cpPG0bKHYKc